marcpozzi/consensus-usd/README.md

     }
 ```

-See mint and retrieve function [implementations](contracts/ConsensusUSD.sol), with which one can mint XUSD and retrieve previously deposited
+See mint and retrieve function implementations in [ConsensusUSD.sol](contracts/ConsensusUSD.sol), with which one can mint XUSD and retrieve previously deposited
 backing assets (burning XUSD)

 ### Contract

-Deployed and verified on mainnet, see on etherscan[ TODO]()
+Deployed and verified on mainnet, see on [etherscan](https://etherscan.io/address/0x9051795ab42712890a8a705bc7c14f116a4ccc87)

 ### Purpose